JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/agentbasedmodelling.md

 There are plans to in the future merge/port GPU functionalities of CellBasedModels.jl with Agents.jl.

-More about CellBasedModels.jl can be found in its documentation: https://docs.juliahub.com/General/CellBasedModels/stable/.

 ## EasyABM.jl
 {{badge EasyABM}}
 EasyABM.jl is general purpose ABM framework with a philosophy/style that is more oriented towards NetLogo and tries to offer a simple approach to ABMs for people without experience in Julia, at the expense of performance, flexibility, and total number of features.
-More about it can be found in its documentation: https://renusolanki.github.io/EasyABM.jl/dev/